bthomas2622/space-canoe-android/README.md

 ### How to "Run"

-Machine must have java installed.
+For Desktop machine must have java installed.
 EXE run file available for windows.
 JAR run file available for Mac and Linux users.
 Hosted on [itch.io](https://freebrunch.itch.io/space-canoe).

+For Android the game can be found on the [Google Play](https://play.google.com/store/apps/details?id=io.github.bthomas2622) app store and downloaded to your Android device.

 ## How it was programmed